Content Writing & Publishing

 ✅ "All employees must attend"

-8. Comma Splices
+8. Comma splices

-Joining two complete sentences with just a comma:
+This happens when you join two complete sentences with just a comma:

 ❌ "The product launched yesterday, it exceeded our expectations."